openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 ### Extraordinary Presence

 Your inherent extraordinary nature manifests itself in a tangible way of your choosing.
 For example, your eyes may glow, your skin might emanate an icy chill, or a trail of withering plants could follow you wherever you set foot.
-Depending on the nature of your extraordinary presence, it might make others more likely to fear, admire, or trust you--or otherwise alter their initial perceptions of you.
+Depending on the nature of your presence, it might make others more likely to fear, admire, or trust you—or otherwise depending upon their ideals.
 Whenever your extraordinary presence is relevant in a social situation, you gain advantage 1 on any action rolls you make.

 ### Fugitive